 The prior impulse response functions assumed rational expectations.
-At last year's conference Evans (2021) discussed a form of behavioral expectations due to Bianchi, Fischer, and Melosi (2021) which, in turn, built on the work of Bianchi and Melosi (2017).
-Applied to expected future inflation, the assumption was that where the operator $\tilde{\mathbf{E}}t$ denotes the time t behavioral expectation of future inflation.
-Replacing $\mathbf{E}t \pi{t+1}$ with $\tilde{\mathbf{E}}t \pi{t+1}$ in the model given by (1) - (5) produces the results shown in figure 11.12 The maximum delay shown is k=3 as the model becomes unstable for longer delays.
-Greater policy inertia also generates instability, so results are only shown for $\rho_i = \{0\ 0.5\}$.
-Comparing results with figure 9 illustrates how expectations matter.
+At last year's conference, Evans (2021) discussed a form of behavioral expectations due to Bianchi, Fisher, and Melosi (2021) which, in turn, built on the work of Bianchi and Melosi (2017).
+Applied to expected future inflation, the assumption was that where the operator \tilde{E}t denotes the time t behavioral expectation of future inflation.
+Replacing $E_t \pi{t+1}$ with $\tilde{E}t \pi{t+1}$ in the model given by (1)-(5) produces the results shown in Figure 11.12 The maximum delay shown is k = 3 as the model becomes unstable for longer delays.
+Greater policy inertia also generates instability, so results are only shown for $\rho_i = \{0 \ 0.5\}$.
+Comparing results with Figure 9 illustrates how expectations matter.
 With inflation expectations given by (6), the consequences of delay are larger, generating large fluctuations in both unemployment and inflation.
 Delaying too long in reacting to a surge in inflation can generate explosive fluctuations in inflation.

-$$\tilde{\mathbf{E}}t \pi{t+1} = 0.86 \pi{t-1} - 0.11 u_t, \tag{6}$$
+$$\tilde{\mathsf{E}}t \pi{t+1} = 0.86\pi{t-1} - 0.11u_t,\tag{6}$$ response, a return to target inflation after temporary shocks have passed is only one possible equilibrium; others are also possible in which inflation remains high well after the shock has fully dissipated.
+And outside of the world of full information and rational expectations, we lack any empirically grounded theory of expectations that ensures inflation expectations will be consistent with the central bank's policy.13

 Anchored expectations are not something central banks can take for granted.
 Nor is it safe to assume that temporary shocks have temporary effects on inflation if monetary policy fails to react.
-Modern inflation theory tells us that in the absence of a policy response, a return to target inflation after temporary shocks have passed is only one possible equilibrium; others are also possible in which inflation remains high well after the shock has fully dissipated.
-And outside of the world of full information and rational expectations, we lack any empirically grounded theory of expectations that ensures inflation expectations will be consistent with the central bank's policy.13
+Modern inflation theory tells us that in the absence of a policy

-12For this simple exercise, I continue to assume expectations of future output in (2) are rational on the grounds that the Euler equation relates to household's expectations of their own future income, for which they may have more accurate information than they do about future aggregate inflation.
+^{12.} For this simple exercise, I continue to assume expectations of future output in (2) are rational on the grounds that the Euler equation relates to household's expectations of their own future income, for which they may have more accurate information than they do about future aggregate inflation.